Wall Street Journal Examines Booming Aerial Application Business

 The article conveys both the need for new ag pilots and the skill and dedication it takes to become one.
 “It is a terrific recruiting tool for our industry,” Moore said.
 “Dusty Dowd was a fantastic source and once again came through for this great industry.”

 For an industry known for flying under the radar, there’s no better venue than the Wall Street Journal to educate readers about the business of aerial application.
 In addition to its reputation as the premier business newspaper, the Journal has a hefty print circulation (1.7 million) and more than one million paid subscribers to WSJ.com.
-For the Journal’s website, Welsh went a step further, filing a companion video report.
 To read the article, click here.